karannsharma01/Extractive-Question-Answering-System/README.md

 # ❓ Question Answering System using RoBERTa

-This repository contains the implementation of a Question Answering (QA) system developed as part of a summer internship project at **NIT Hamirpur**, focusing on fine-tuning transformer-based models for extractive QA tasks.
+This repository contains the implementation of a Question Answering (QA) system developed as Machine Learning Intern at **NIT Hamirpur**, focusing on fine-tuning transformer-based models for extractive QA tasks.
 The project explores state-of-the-art NLP techniques to build a system that can accurately extract answers to questions from given contexts.

 ---